PaNOSC-ViNYL/ViNYL-project/Docs/Reports/TDR/API/specifications.md

 encapsulate the physical and numerical parameters needed to setup a simulation. `Calculators` wrap their respective `backengine`, and manage input/output tasks.

+## Example for illustration

+The class `XMDYNPhotonMatterInteractor` is a `Calculator` that wraps the code `XMDYN` from CFEL-Hamburg.
+It derives from the `AbstractPhotonMatterInteractor` as all other `Calculators` that wrap photon-matter interaction simulation codes.
+The `XMDYNPhotonMatterInteractor`'s corresponding parameter class is the `XMDYNPhotonMatterInteractorParameters` class.
+See below for how to istantiate ("construct") a `Calculator` with its corresponding `Parameters`.

 ## Calculators
 ### Specifications